scala/scala-lang/blog/_posts/2018-06-04-scalac-profiling.md

 [inferred from its other functional dependencies](https://github.com/alexarchambault/case-app/blob/v1.2.0/core/shared/src/main/scala/caseapp/core/Parser.scala#L77-L84)).

-Let's further debug this with `-Xlog-implicits` (by adding it to the scalac options of the bloop configuration file).
+Let's further debug this by adding `-Xlog-implicits` to the scalac options of the bloop configuration file.

-(This is a good moment to try to minimize the problem. `-Xlog-implicits` will log a lot of failed searches and we want to be able to see through the noise.
+This is a good moment to try to minimize the problem. `-Xlog-implicits` will log a lot of failed searches and we want to be able to see through the noise.
 I did minimise the issue [here](https://github.com/scalacenter/scalac-profiling/pull/23/commits/dbcb8d480e9b402899d21620055bc555b2841382).
-Doing `implicitly[Parser[CliOptions]]` also reproduces it.)
+Doing `implicitly[Parser[CliOptions]]` also reproduces it.

 Among all the logs, this is the one that attracts my attention the most.